akosarch/stateful-grid/grid_component.framerfx/README.md

 Download an [EXAMPLE FILE](https://github.com/akosarch/stateful-grid) from GitHub ⬇️

-If you liked the component and want to contribute or leave feedback please hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn)
+If you like the component and want to contribute or leave feedback hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn)

 ### Table of content